Azure/elastic-db-tools/Documentation/Issue Guidance.md

 * **Project Management**: These labels are used to facilitate the team's Kanban Board.
 Labels indicate the current status and swim lane.

-	* [0 - Backlog](https://github.com/Microsoft/Elastic-database-client-library-for-Azure-SQL-Database/labels/0%20-%20Backlog): Tasks that are not yet ready for development or are not yet prioritized for the current development cycle.

-	* [1 - Up Next](https://github.com/Microsoft/Elastic-database-client-library-for-Azure-SQL-Database/labels/1%20-%20Up%20Next): Tasks that are ready for development and prioritized above the rest of the backlog.

-	* [2 - In Progress](https://github.com/Microsoft/Elastic-database-client-library-for-Azure-SQL-Database/labels/2%20-%20In%20Progress): Tasks that are under active development.

-	* [3 - Done](https://github.com/Microsoft/Elastic-database-client-library-for-Azure-SQL-Database/labels/3%20-%20Done): Tasks that are finished.
-There should be no open issues in the Done stage.

 	* [Community](https://github.com/Microsoft/Elastic-database-client-library-for-Azure-SQL-Database/labels/Community): Community Engagement & Open Development Swim Lane. :swimmer:

 	* [Port to GitHub](https://github.com/Microsoft/Elastic-database-client-library-for-Azure-SQL-Database/labels/Port%20to%20GitHub): Swim lane :swimmer: tracking the work remaining to open source elastic database tools client library